aureyoboss/ArcadeFlashWeb/README.md

 * [x] Possibility to indicate in Command line the native resolution of a Flash (SWF) file.
 * [x] Possibility to hide menu bar (auto hide after 5 seconds).
 * [X] Read natural dimension of the Flash game and adapt this to the screen.
-* [X] Add scanlines over the game screen with command line.
+* [X] Add scanlines or CRT mode over the game screen with command line.
 * [ ] Possibility of indicating a personalized directory (free in writing, without administrator rights), to save your Flash progress.
 * [ ] See if it is technically possible to make the software compatible with PadToKey.
 * [ ] Tests.